pygame/pygame/docs/reST/ref/camera.rst

    This function starts up the camera module, choosing the best webcam backend it can find for your system.
 This is not guaranteed to succeed, and may even attempt to import third party modules, like `OpenCV`.
-If you want to override it's backend choice, you can call pass the name of the backend you want into this function.
+If you want to override its backend choice, you can call pass the name of the backend you want into this function.
 More about backends in :func:`get_backends()`.